The latest version of the openMSX manual can be found on the openMSX home page:

 setting.

-A value of 1.0 disables gamma correction; a lower value makes the image darker; a higher value makes it brighter.
+A value of 1.0 disables gamma correction; a lower value makes the image darker;

 If you want to know what gamma correction really means, read this page about monitor gamma.
 The gamma correction value you can set in openMSX should be the gamma of your PC screen divided by the gamma of the MSX screen.
 I measured the gamma of my PC screen (TFT) at 2.0 and the gamma of my MSX monitor at 2.5.
 That puts the gamma correction at 2.0 / 2.5 = 0.8.
 So if I enter that value, the openMSX image will have comparable brightness to the MSX image.
 However, 0.8 is not the value I'm actually using: I prefer a brighter image than my MSX monitor, so I chose to use a gamma correction of 1.1.